Meet Our Fearless Leader.

 8. What kind of music is at the top of your list these days?

-9. What’s the first concert you ever attended?
+9. What was the first concert you ever attended?

 Van Morrison at the Universal Amphitheater in LA.
 I think I was 10.
 My pops and stepmom took me to the show.